pscedu/psc-wpdocs/aibd/conda_best_practices.md

 virtual environments, but it differs from those by providing a way to select performance-optimized packages (optimized for CPU or GPU processing elements) to be installed based on the requirements of the task that has to be performed.

-Additionally, using Conda (be it the full distribution “anaconda” or just the bare system “mini-conda”), still allows users to keep using pip or virtualenv if needed.
+Additionally, using Conda (be it the full distribution "anaconda" or just the bare system "mini-conda"), still allows users to keep using pip or virtualenv if needed.

 Some other advantages of using Conda include: